 Availability, Performance, Price, and Personal Preference

-If you have the option to choose between OEM and PMA parts that are approved for your application and by your organization, you may want to compare the parts based on the following criteria:
+If you have the option to choose between OEM and PMA parts that are approved for your application and by your organization, you can assist your decision by comparing the parts based on the following criteria:

 - Availability – Which part is readily available on the market?